bestbat/Homura/README.md

 # If you are new to freebsd :wink:

 - Your microphone is muted by default.
 If you want to use Teamspeak, open Alsamixer in the terminal and raise the volume of the microphone.

+# If you are using KDE

+- Then we recommend to create special window rules for every game with the setting that the compositor gets blocked.

 # Contribute :pencil2:
 if you want to contribute to this repo then take a look [here](Docs/English/CONTRIBUTING.md)